-Various friction-reducing technologies including advanced lubricants and engine design features that reduce frictional losses such as advanced bearings, coatings and thermal management techniques are also expected to play a role in engine efficiency improvements in the future.
+47. Various friction-reducing technologies including advanced lubricants and engine design features that reduce frictional losses such as advanced bearings, coatings and thermal management techniques are also expected to play a role in engine efficiency improvements in the future.

-These spark-ignited engine technologies can be used on engines fueled by gasoline, alcohols (ethanol, methanol), natural gas (compressed or liquefied), or propane.
+48. These spark-ignited engine technologies can be used on engines fueled by gasoline, alcohols (ethanol, methanol), natural gas (compressed or liquefied), or propane.
 Often, manufacturers build engines that are capable of using more than one fuel.
-When the fuels can be mixed in the fuel tank, the vehicle is called flexible fueled vehicle (FFV).
+When the fuels can be mixed in the fuel tank, the vehicle is called flexible fuelled vehicle (FFV).
 When the fuels are kept in separate tanks, the vehicle is called a bi-fuel (or tri-fuel, etc.).
-Typically FFVs are designed to run on a mix of gasoline and ethanol and bi-fuel vehicles are designed to run on CNG or propane and gasoline.
+Typically FFVs are designed to run on a mix of gasoline.
 While helpful from a fuel diversity perspective, some efficiency gains can be realized by dedicating a vehicle to operate on one of these alternative fuels.
 For example, alcohols have improved charge-cooling effects over gasoline, so compression ratios can be higher on dedicated alcohol engines and more efficiency can be realized.
 CNG has a high octane rating and so it too can allow for higher compression ratios.